 Short-term complications of type 2 diabetes require immediate care, including:

 Low blood sugar (hypoglycemia).
-If your child's blood sugar level drops below the normal range, it's known as low blood sugar.
-Your child's blood sugar level can drop for many reasons, including skipping a meal, getting more physical activity than normal or injecting too much insulin.
+If your child's blood sugar level drops below the normal range, it's known as low blood sugar (hypoglycemia).
+Your child's blood sugar level can drop for many reasons, including skipping a meal, getting more physical activity than normal or accidentally injecting too much insulin.

 - Dramatic behavior changes